-7529 15 pds/week/semester 3 credits
+7529 3 credits

-The work-based learning experience takes place at the work-site, includes a minimum of 405 hours, and may be paid or unpaid.
+The work-based learning experience takes place at the worksite, includes a minimum of 405 hours, and may be paid or unpaid.
 This experience is directed by the WBL agreement and plan developed by the student, WBL coordinator, and employer.
 The WBL plan identifies the appropriate competencies, duties, and tasks in academic, technical, and workplace readiness areas that apply directly to students' goals for a specific work-related placement.